Furry coffinfish: Food Habits

+The furry coffinfish adults are ambush predators that use small lures above their snouts to attract small, invertebrate crustaceans to their mouths.
+The furry coffinfish is a deep ocean, benthic predator of small crustaceans, like Acanthomysis microps, a deep sea shrimp.

 Perception

-A very large number of lateral line canals allow the C. endeavouri to detect movement in their surroundings as they often live in low-visibility areas.
+The furry coffinfish has a very large number of lateral line canals allowing it to detect movement in their surroundings as they often live in low-visibility areas.
 This is especially beneficial as an ambush predator.

 Predation

-There is evidence suggesting that various kinds of anglerfish – including large species – are consumed by larger predatory fishes such as sharks.
+The furry coffinfish, as with other anglerfishes, including the larger species, appears to be consumed by larger predatory fishes such as sharks, like the deep sea piscivorous cow sharks.

-Ecosystem roles

-The C. endeavouri is a deep ocean, benthic predator of small crustaceans, like Acanthomysis microps, a deep sea shrimp.
-And predated by deep sea piscivores like cow sharks.

 Economic importance

-Chaunax have been bycatch for deep sea trawlers.
+Furry coffinfishes, like other species in Chaunax, have been bycatch for deep sea trawlers.

 Conservation

-C. endeavouri was categorized as “High Risk” from oceanic trawlers in an Ecological Risk Assessment by the Australian Fisheries Management Authority due to their high susceptibility to trawlers (Being benthic) and relatively low productivity.
+The furry coffinfish was categorized as "High Risk" from oceanic trawlers in an Ecological Risk Assessment by the Australian Fisheries Management Authority due to their high susceptibility to trawlers (Being benthic) and relatively low productivity.
 However, they are non-threatened due to their wide area of distribution.